Introduction

 The power required by the conveyor is also calculated by specialized software used to analyze the mechanical model, as mentioned in article part 1.
 When sizing and evaluating the components of the drive system, it is essential to know the power required in the different operating conditions that the asset can work in, whether they are common, momentary or unusual.

-Based on the powers required, the motor utilization rates for the different operating conditions are evaluated, checking for the possibility of overloads, which can result in unwanted shutdowns or reduce the useful life of the drive system components.
-The calculation of overloads, whether at the design stage or for the study of existing conveyors, is important information to pass on to the team responsible for analyzing the electrical system.
+Based on this, and taking into account the required power ratings, the motor utilization factors are evaluated for different operating conditions to assess the possibility of overloads, which can result in unwanted tripping or reduce the service life of the drive system components.
+In this regard, the calculation of overloads—whether during the design phase or for the analysis of existing conveyors—is important information that must be shared with the team responsible for analyzing the electrical system.

-Gif 1 shows an example of evaluating the power required for loading and unloading material on a long-distance belt conveyor (TCLD).
-In the study in question, an overload of up to 120% was identified for around 100 seconds during material unloading.
-This overload was reported to those responsible for sizing the electrical system to take this condition into account.
+GIF 1 shows an example of an assessment of the power required for loading and unloading material on a long-distance belt conveyor (TCLD).
+In the study in question, an overload of up to 120% was identified for approximately 100 seconds during material unloading.
+Therefore, in this situation, this overload was reported to those responsible for sizing the electrical system so that this condition could be taken into account.

 Gif 1: Evaluation of the power required for loading and unloading material.
 SOURCE: Kot collection.